Max-Joshua/TC2005B_Chronicle-Games/GDDMark.md

 ### **Summary**

 Our game is about how the main character (Chubby the squirrel) overcome adversity through music and rhythm.
+It is a 2D, pixel art, platform and rhythm game.

 ### **Gameplay**